hirosystems/stacks-repl/README.md

 :::note

-You can follow the links for each of the following methods to understand its usage.
+You can follow the links for each method to understand its usage.

 :::